okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-universal-logout-overview/index.md

 When an Identity Provider (IdP) like Okta detects identity threats or responds to employee termination events, it can prevent the user from signing in to apps in the future by suspending, deactivating, or deleting the user at the IdP.
 However, this doesn't affect a user's existing sessions or tokens within an app.

-Universal Logout enables an IdP, or a security incident management tool, to send a request to an app indicating that it should revoke the user's existing sessions and log the user out.
+Universal Logout enables an IdP, or a security incident management tool, to send a request to an app.
+The request indicates that it should revoke the user's existing sessions and sign the user out.

 A Universal Logout endpoint must be built for the app to handle logout requests.
 This endpoint receives a request to log a user out and then attempts to revoke all sessions and tokens for the user.
 The endpoint then returns a result indicating success or failure.